matthagan15/thesis/composite.typ

         [6 Site Jellium], [18.8], [94], [Imag. -],
     ),
     caption: [
         Summary of gate cost improvements observed via the _crossover advantage_ $t_xi$ defined in Equation (contingent on optimization convergence).
 We observe that savings tend to somewhat improve as the number of terms increases (within the same model), with the exception of Jellium 7 where optimizer struggles with partitioning due to the number of terms.
 This is evident in the lack of monotonicity of $C(tilde(cal(C)^1))$ in Figure \ref{fig:Jellium56}.
 The most significant savings are seen for the Jellium models.
 Even in cases where the number of terms are comparable to other models, larger advantages are persistent in Jellium.
-This is further establishes the spectral norm distribution as one of the most important indicators of performance in the composite framework.
+This further establishes the spectral norm distribution as one of the most important indicators of performance in the composite framework.
     ],
 ) <table_composite_numerics>